stanford-cs348k/camera_asst/README.md

 ### Due Monday October 22nd, 11:59pm ###

 __Note:__
-We've updated the scene assets from part 1 to include reference images produced using a simple reference implementation of the alignment and tone mapping algorithms you will implement in this part of the assignment.
+We've updated the scene assets from Part 1 to include reference images produced using a simple reference implementation of the alignment and tone mapping algorithms you will implement in this part of the assignment.
 You should redownload the `scenes.tgz` file if you'd like to compare against these references.
 (Note: the reference solutions involve a basic implementation of the required techniques.
 Motivated students will certainly be able to do better.)

 When implementing your solution to the first part of this assignment, you might have noticed visual artifacts in your output.
 Consider the `taxi.bin` image: